5 Reasons to Teach Children Robotics

 In my experience, the two most engaging ways of introducing IT in the curriculum are robotics and computer game design.

-2. Effective way of introducing programming to students
+2. An effective way of introducing programming to students

 Programming can be too abstract.
 By having to control a physical robot and seeing what goes wrong, students learn what robots can and can’t-do.
 They also learn the need for precise instructions.